 Though official records were inconsistent in classifying John Oliver’s race, they were remarkably consistent with respect to his Revolutionary War service.
 It is very well-documented, partly because he lived long enough to be eligible for a military pension and partly because he served in several companies for which written evidence exists.
 His 1832 pension application contains the record of John Oliver’s testimony in open court about his Revolutionary War service as well as corroborating statements from those who knew him.

-John Oliver said nothing in his statement about serving on April 19, 1775.
+John Oliver started his Revolutionary War service at the North Bridge in Concord as a member of Acton's militia.
+(The Old Colony Memorial, May 15, 1824, p.
+1, quoting the Concord Gazette, stated that he was a survivor of the Concord Battle.)
+John Oliver said nothing in his pension statement about serving on April 19, 1775.
 That was not an unusual omission in pension applications where emphasis was often put on later Continental Army service, according to George Quintal, Jr., author of Patriots of Color at Battle Road and Bunker Hill.
-He did state that at the end of April 1775 he enlisted at Acton, was stationed in Cambridge at “the colleges,” participated in Battle of Bunker Hill, and was moved to Winter Hill, serving for a total of eight months.
+John Oliver did state that at the end of April 1775 he enlisted at Acton, was stationed in Cambridge at “the colleges,” participated in Battle of Bunker Hill, and was moved to Winter Hill, serving for a total of eight months.
 (Locations are shown at the top left of a 1775 map.)
 His officers were Colonel John “Nickerson” (Framingham, actually Nixon), Lt.
 Colonel Thomas “Nickerson” (Framingham), Captain William Smith (Lincoln), 1st Lt.
 John Hale of Acton (actually Heald, probably the court clerk’s error), and 2nd Lt.
 John Hartwell (Lincoln).
 This shows up in Massachusetts Soldiers and Sailors of the Revolutionary War (MSSRW), a massive undertaking by the Secretary of the Commonwealth in the 1890s and early 1900s that pulled together extant written records to try to document military service.
 It corroborates John Oliver’s service in Captain William Smith’s Company, Col. John Nixon’s 5th regiment, with an enlistment date of April 24, 1775 (v.
 11 p.
 639).
 As he stated, he stayed after the original enlistment term of 3 months and 15 days had expired, as he showed up on a September 30, 1775 company roll.
 In John Oliver’s pension application, Solomon Smith of Acton, age 78, confirmed both John Oliver's membership in Capt.
 William Smith’s company and his eight months’ service.
 Smith mentioned officers Col. John “Nickson” of Framingham and 1st Lt.
 John Heald of Acton.
 Lt.
 Heald actually commanded the company at Bunker Hill, as Captain Smith was ill.

 John Oliver stated that he enlisted in February 1776 for two months and was stationed in Cambridge at “the colleges,” serving in the company of Captain Asa Wheeler (of Sudbury) in Col. “Roberson’s” Regiment.
 In the pension application, James Wright of Carlisle, age 78, confirmed Oliver’s Feb.
 1776 service in that company.
 MSSRW (p.639) similarly shows that he served in Capt.
 Asahel Wheeler’s Company, Col. John Robinson’s regiment that marched Feb.
 4 (year not given), service 1 month, 28 days.
 That service was precipitated by the need in early 1776 to strengthen the American position around the city.
 The culmination of that effort was the evacuation of the British from Boston on March 17, 1776.